sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	using System.IO;
 	using System.Net.Http;
 	using System.Runtime.Serialization.Json;
-	using CustomerManager.Models;
+	using WebApi.Models;
 	````

-	>**Note:** CustomerManager.Models references your service models, and it is necessary to use the customer class you have added as a link.
+	>**Note:** WebApi.Models references your service models, and it is necessary to use the customer class you have added as a link.

 1. In the CustomersWebApiClient class, add the following **GetCustomers()** method.